Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Related Work

-Although the two terms, anomaly and outlier, have been used interchangeably in literature, sometimes they may mean different things due to, likely, historical reasons and perspectives in different research communities.

-The study of outliers started more than a century ago in the statistics community, where the term outlier has been used to refer to noise, extreme values, or contaminants \citep{hawkins1980identification,barnett1994outliers,rousseeuw2005robust}.
-The first type of outliers (noises) are considered to be caused by instrumental or human errors, so the related studies aim to discover and then remove the noise to have a better-fitted model of data \citep{rousseeuw2005robust}.
-The two classic outlier detection textbooks in statistics \citep{hawkins1980identification,barnett1994outliers} consider outliers are extreme values or contaminants.
-Contaminants are objects generated by a contaminated distribution, which is different from the distribution generating the normal objects, while extreme values are generated from the same distribution as the normal objects, but they stay at the tail of the distribution.
-Authors of the books argued that only contaminants should be discarded, whereas extreme values should be kept in data modeling.

-In 1997, Knorr and Ng introduced the notion of outliers based on the proximity of objects \citep{knorr1997unified} and later proposed a distance-based method \citep{knox1998algorithms}.
-Since then, outlier detection has attracted much attention from the data mining community.
-Compared with the research in the statistics community, the research in the data mining area considers that outliers are generated from an unknown but meaningful mechanism so that they could provide critical insights into the data.
-While some research in the data mining area, e.g., \citep{knorr1997unified, knox1998algorithms, ramaswamy2000efficient, angiulli2005outlier, breunig2000lof}, still uses the term outlier considering the objects generated by a different mechanism but not necessarily being outlying, some research, e.g., \citep{tan2018introduction,chandola2009anomaly,emmott2015meta,lu2019LoPAD,noto2012frac} has adopted the term anomaly to avoid confusion.
-In this paper, we focus on the detection of anomalies as defined above and the data mining methods for anomaly detection.

-A variety of anomaly detection methods have been proposed in the data mining area, and all try to utilize the characteristics of anomalies that are in some way inconsistent with other objects.
-The general process of anomaly detection starts with an assumption of the aspect in which anomalies are abnormal, then evaluates the anomalousness of objects in this aspect.
+Various anomaly detection methods have been developed to leverage the distinctive characteristics of anomalies that deviate from the norm in some manner.
+The typical process of anomaly detection involves assuming a specific aspect in which anomalies are considered abnormal and then assessing the anomalousness of objects based on this aspect.
+In this section, we provide a concise overview of the proximity-based approach and then delve into existing dependency-based methods.
+Subsequently, we briefly review the subspace approach, emphasizing the similarities and differences between this approach and DepAD~\cite{thudumu2020comprehensive, aggarwal2016outlier}.